Empowering LLMs with Pseudo-Untrimmed Videos for Audio-Visual Temporal Understanding: Experimental Results

-The video QA and AVQA comparison results are shown as \cref{tab:qa_results}.
-Our AVicuna supports both audio and video as input, as well as handling temporal understanding tasks.
+The video QA and AVQA comparison results are shown as \Cref{tab:qa_results}.
+AVicuna supports both audio and video as input and handles temporal understanding tasks.
 Despite being fine-tuned with only 1.1M pairs and utilizing an LLM with 7B parameters, AVicuna surpasses all other LLM-based models on both video QA and AVQA benchmarks.